Think your Bluetooth or other hands-free technology makes it safer to use your cell phone while driving? Think again.

 That’s because in many cases, when you’re in a conversation, your brain is visualizing what you’re talking about.
 For instance, someone on the other end of the phone line may ask, “Where did you put the green folder?”
 Such a question leads you to visually imagine the room where you put the folder and try to remember where you put it.

 Research shows that when your brain uses its visual processing capabilities for even imaginary imaging, there is not enough processing ability left over to properly keep track of what’s right in front of your eyes.
-For instance, you may see the trash receptacle in your lane, but because your brain is focused on your phone conversation, you may not actually register the receptacle until you’re too close to avoid it—or you’ve already hit it.
-Even worse, your brain could be busy processing your phone conversation and cause you to miss the vehicle pulling out into your lane or the child running into the street from your right.
+For instance, you may see the trash receptacle in your lane, but because your brain is focused on your intense phone conversation, you may not actually register the receptacle until you’re too close to avoid it—or you’ve already hit it.
+Even worse, your brain could be busy processing your phone conversation and the emotions stemmed from it, causing rage in some cases.
+This ultimately can contribute to you driving a little faster and cause you to miss the vehicle pulling out into your lane or the child running into the street from your right.